-2100 people in East Anglia will help test screening for a common heart condition which is known to be a trigger for strokes.
+12,600 people will help test screening for a common heart condition which is known to be a trigger for strokes.

-A large new programme of health research on screening for undiagnosed atrial fibrillation, the heart condition responsible for one in ten strokes, is starting here in East Anglia, as well as in the North West, the East Midlands and the South West of England.
+A large new programme of health research on screening for undiagnosed atrial fibrillation, the heart condition responsible for one in ten strokes, is starting here in East Anglia, the North West, the East Midlands and the South West of England.

 The research has been designed so that it can continue safely during the COVID pandemic.
-It will involve around 2100 people aged 70 or over in East Anglia over the next few months, before being scaled up later this year.
+It will involve around 12,600 people aged 70 or over over the next few months, before being scaled up later this year.
 Ultimately, the research team will need 126,000 people across the country to take part.

 The £3m trial is funded by the National Institute for Health Research (NIHR), the country’s largest funder of health research.